itmaybejj/linkpurpose/README.md

 &nbsp;
 &nbsp;

-## Basic use
+## Installation

+There is a turnkey [Drupal module](https://www.drupal.org/project/linkpurpose).

-Download and attach the JS and the default CSS:
+For standalone installs, download and attach the JS and the default CSS:
 ```html
 <link rel="stylesheet" media="all" href="/YOUR-PATH-TO/linkpurpose.css">